Should I file an insurance claim?

 Here are a few things to consider:

 - You have up to 2 years in Hawaii to file a property damage claim with your insurance provider.
-It's always best to file a claim as quickly as possible so your insurance company can best assess the damage on your vehicle, however you technically can file a claim up to 2 years from the date of the damage.
+It's always best to file a claim as quickly as possible so your insurance company can best assess the damage on your vehicle, however, you technically can file a claim up to 2 years from the date of the damage.

-- Since the damage on your car came from 2 different incidents you will be required to file 2 claims and pay 2 different deductibles.
+- Since the damage to your car came from 2 different incidents you will be required to file 2 claims and pay 2 different deductibles.
 You will have to pay $1,000 to your insurance company just in deductibles to get both areas of damage repaired.

 - Single vehicle incidents that result in damage are almost always considered at-fault accidents by insurance companies.

 - At-fault accidents impact your rate for at least 3-5 years.
-Our State of Insurance Report (page 58) shows that an at-fault accident in Hawaii will cause an average increase in premium of $460 per year.
+Our State of Insurance Report shows that an at-fault accident in Hawaii will cause an average increase in premium of $460 per year.
 If you file a claim for your damage you will most likely be charged with 2 at-fault accidents and can expect a fairly large increase in your premium.